CSCfi/csc-user-guide/docs/cloud/tutorials/basic-console.md

     served.
 Click _Create_ .
 Here, the sample content is used, and the application is created in the project _http-test-project_.
     ![type-in-git](../img/type-git.png)

-4. Select _Topology_ from the navigation panel to Navigate to the newly created project and Click name of the project from the _DeploymentConfigs_ list.
+4. Select _Topology_ from the navigation panel to Navigate to the newly created project and Click name of the project from the graphical map of running applications.
 Select _Details_ on the pop-up window on the right.
 Now, the OpenShift dashboard should display information about the application.
     ![new-project-deployment-config](../img/click-deploymentConfig.png)

  This application is available at Select _Resources_ on the pop-up window on the right under the _Routes_ list.
  [httpd-example-http-test-project.2.rahtiapp.fi](http://httpd-example-http-test-project.2.rahtiapp.fi)
  ![new-app-info](../img/new-app-info.png)

+!!! info ""

+    If the link did not work, make sure that the browser did not change the address to use `https` instead of intended `http`.

 OpenShift processed a template that provisioned various objects, such as _Pods_, _Services_, _Routes_, _DeploymentConfigs_, and